d3/d3-quadtree/README.md

 If *size* is specified, sets the current extent and returns this quadtree generator.
 The *size* must be specified as a two-element array of numbers [[​*x1*, *y1*]​], where *x1* and *y1* are the exclusive upper bounds, or null; the lower bounds of the extent are implicitly ⟨0,0⟩.
 If *size* is not specified, returns the current upper bounds of the extent, which defaults to null.
 When the extent is not null, any point outside the extent is ignored when [constructing the quadtree](#_quadtree).

-This is a convenience method for setting the [extent](#quadtree_extent) when the lower bounds of the extent are ⟨0,0⟩.
+This is a convenience method for setting the [extent](#quadtree_extent) where the lower bounds of the extent are ⟨0,0⟩.
 For example, this:

 ```js
 quadtree.size([960, 500]);